bparanj/reclamere/README.txt

 Glossary

-Audit x
+Audit
-Bug x
-Client .
+Client
-Document .
+Document
-Equipment .
+Equipment
-Feedback .
-(Refer the email, send feedback request form to customer and cc it to sales person in charge of the account)
+Feedback  (Refer the email, send feedback request form to customer and cc it to sales person in charge of the account)
-Folder   .
+Folder
-Password Ticket .
+Password Ticket
-Pickup .
+Pickup
-Pickup Location .
+Pickup Location
-Solution Owner x
+Solution Owner
-System Email .
+System Email
 Task
-User .
+User

-Pickup Equipment
-Bob x
-Bob Cable x
-CPU .
-DWS Cart x
-EE3000 x
-ES Monitor ?
-Laptop .
-Misc .
-Monitor .
-PC x (instead CPU)
 PIU x
-Printer .
-Server .
-LCD Monitor
-CRT Monitor